 It takes 3500 calories to gain 1lb of body weight, and the same is true in reverse.
 To lose 1lb of body weight, you’ll have to have a 3500 calorie deficit.

-In other words, if you want to lose 1lb per week you’ll have to either burn an extra 500 calories per day or eat 500 less calories per day (or a combination of the two, which is the healthiest option.)
+In other words, if you want to lose 1lb per week you’ll have to either burn an extra 500 calories per day or eat 500 fewer calories per day (or a combination of the two, which is the healthiest option.)

 I recommend tracking everything you eat on a normal day and seeing how many calories you consume.
 Then determine how many calories you want to cut and how many you want to burn through exercise.